JM-Monteiro/antaeus/README.md

 ## 1 - Overview

-The solution as it stands has a timer that calculates the time until the first day of the next month and triggers a function that processes all pending invoices.
-If an exception is thrown during in function the error is caught and a note is added to the invoice in order to notify the customer and admins.
+The solution as it stands has a timer that calculates the time until the first day of the next month, and triggers a function that processes all pending invoices.
+If an exception is thrown during, the error is caught and a note is added to the invoice in order to notify the customer and admins.
 In the case of a Network error a timer is set that will trigger the billing process after an hour with a maximum number of retries.

-This solution took around 9 to 10 hours to implement plus and additional hour to write this README.
+This solution took around 9 to 10 hours to implement plus and additional 1 to 2 hours to write this README.

 ---